22 things graduates wish they had known as freshers

-These are the kinds of experiences which make some seriously good memories for you to take with you when you graduate, so grab them while you can.
+These are the kinds of experiences that make some seriously good memories for you to take with you when you graduate, so grab them while you can.

 Take time to explore your city

-One of the biggest regrets we hear from graduates is not taking full advantage of their new location, and exploring the local area outside of the typical student spots.
+One of the biggest regrets we hear from graduates is not fully making the most of their new location and exploring the local area outside of the typical student spots.

 Why not become a tourist for the day and go see all of the things TripAdvisor recommends?

-Make a habit of shopping in the evenings, and keep an eye out for the member of staff who's been burdened with the responsibility of sticking reduced price stickers on food which is about to expire.
+Make a habit of shopping in the evenings, and keep an eye out for the member of staff who's been burdened with the responsibility of sticking reduced price stickers on food that's about to expire.

 In most cases 'best before' dates are just guidelines anyway and you can easily make food last much longer.